vantage6/vantage6-workshop/episodes/chapter4.md

 ## Challenge 2: Manage vantage6 project using the UI

-Go to the administration page in the vantage6 UI, and try to do the following:
+Go to the administration page in the vantage6 UI, and do the following:

 1. Create a new organization
 2. Create a new user